AngelaZhou779/RISE/Notes.md

 It finished running in about 45min
 Result: 6 .zip files and 6 .html files

-Bring the html files back to local to veiw in web format (run command from local)
+Bring the html files back to local to veiw in web format (run command from local device)
 ```
 Cottonelles-MBP:~ cottonellezhou$ gcloud compute scp cherries-controller:/home/zz220/RISE/fastqc_out/*_fastqc.html .
 ```